-Creating the maximal entanglement between neighboring two-state systems has been proposed and realized in various platforms, including cavity QED systems~\cite{Zheng2001Onestep,Guo2002Scheme}, hybrid cavity-magnon systems~\cite{Yuan2020Steady,Qi2022Generation}, superconducting circuits~\cite{Stojanovi2020Bare,Feng2022Generation}, and neutral cold atoms~\cite{Stojanovi2021Scalable}.
-As a key element for quantum network~\cite{Ribordy2000Long,Hu2021Long,Zou2022Bell}, long-range entanglement has been proposed in a superconducting waveguide QED system~\cite{Zhang2023Generating}.
-It remains, however, a challenge to effectively engineer a high-fidelity entanglement for faraway qubits due to the rapid-decaying coupling strength with distance.
-Recently, the so-called Andreev spin qubit (ASQ)~\cite{Hays2021Coherent,Pita2023Direct,Tosi2019Spin,Hays2020Continuous,Wesdorp2023Dynamical, Wesdorp2024Microwave,Bargerbos2023Spectroscopy,Pita2024Strong}, i.e., the semiconducting spin qubit embedded into a Josephson junction~\cite{Loss1998Quantum,Hanson2007Spins}, has attracted considerable attention due to their long lifetime ($\sim20\mu$s) and small size ($\sim100$nm~\cite{Burkard2023Semiconductor}), which is interested to the large-scale quantum devices.
-More than the strong exchange coupling between ASQs and superconducting circuits~\cite{Hays2021Coherent,Pita2023Direct}, a strong, long-range, and tunable longitudinal interaction among ASQs~\cite{Pita2024Strong} has been experimentally established by the spin-dependent supercurrent~\cite{Hays2021Coherent,Pita2023Direct,Tosi2019Spin,Hays2020Continuous, Wesdorp2023Dynamical,Wesdorp2024Microwave,Bargerbos2023Spectroscopy}.
+Creating the maximal entanglement between neighboring two-state systems has been proposed and realized in various platforms, including cavity QED systems~\cite{Zheng2001Onestep,Guo2002Scheme}, hybrid cavity-magnon systems~\cite{Yuan2020Steady,Qi2022Generation}, superconducting circuits~\cite{Stojanovi2020Bare,Feng2022Generation}, and cold neutral atoms~\cite{Stojanovi2021Scalable}.
+As a key ingredient for quantum networks~\cite{Ribordy2000Long,Hu2021Long,Zou2022Bell}, long-range entanglement has been proposed in a superconducting waveguide QED system~\cite{Zhang2023Generating}.
+It remains, however, a challenge to effectively engineer a high-fidelity entanglement for remote qubits due to the fast-descending coupling strength with distance.
+Recently, the so-called Andreev spin qubit (ASQ)~\cite{Hays2021Coherent,Pita2023Direct,Tosi2019Spin,Hays2020Continuous, Wesdorp2023Dynamical,Wesdorp2024Microwave,Bargerbos2023Spectroscopy,Pita2024Strong}, i.e., the semiconducting spin qubit embedded into a Josephson junction~\cite{Loss1998Quantum,Hanson2007Spins}, has attracted considerable attention due to its long lifetime ($\sim20\mu$s) and small size ($\sim100$nm~\cite{Burkard2023Semiconductor}), which is of interest for large-scale quantum devices.
+More than the strong exchange coupling between ASQs and superconducting circuits~\cite{Hays2021Coherent,Pita2023Direct}, a strong, long-range, and tunable longitudinal interaction ($2\pi\times 0\sim200$ MHz) among ASQs~\cite{Pita2024Strong} has been experimentally established by the spin-dependent supercurrent~\cite{Hays2021Coherent,Pita2023Direct,Tosi2019Spin,Hays2020Continuous, Wesdorp2023Dynamical,Wesdorp2024Microwave,Bargerbos2023Spectroscopy}.
 It could become a promising platform for generation and conversion of the maximally entangled states of distant qubits.